RobotnikAutomation/robot_description/README.md

 The `robots` folder contains a folder for each robot type:

+ - rb1
  - rbkairos
+ - rbrobout
+ - rbsummit
  - rbtheron
- - rbrobout
  - rbvogui
- - rbvogui-xl
- - rbsummit
- - rb1
+ - rbvogui_xl

 Inside each robot type folder, there may exist several versions.